glasgowm148/ergonaut-handbook/Guides/Mining.md

 You will need computer hardware to mine Ergo also refered to as a mining rig.
 Ergo mining is ASIC resistant and requires a GPU (Graphics Card) for mining.
 A mining rig can be as simple as a single GPU gaming computer, up to a multi GPU mining rig.

 While it is possible to mine Ergo with a 4gb GPU.
-A 6GB GPU is the suggested minimum as Ergo heavily relies on memory usage while the core processor sits idle.
+A 6GB GPU is the suggested minimum as Ergo heavily relies on memory usage while the core processor sits idle. *Note: this last statement is seemingly outdated.
+As mentioned earlier in Handbook, 3gb is enough VRAM to mine Erg.
+And a card's core processor does NOT sit idle when mining Ergo.

 ### Components required to build a mining rig: